Festival of Religious Art: Religious Art by Artists of Chicago and Environs

 March 24 – April 15, 1931

-The Exhibition of Religious Art by Artists of Chicago and Environs is the first of a cycle of three exhibitions arranged by the Renaissance Society as part of the annual Festival of Religious Art, celebrating the religious impulse in various ways.
-It will be installed at 333 N. Michigan Ave.
+The Exhibition of Religious Art by Artists of Chicago and Environs is the first of three exhibitions arranged by the Renaissance Society as part of an annual festival celebrating the religious impulse in various ways.
 The exhibition at Weiboldt Hall, the University of Chicago, which opens April 7, is a showing of "Old and New Masters of Religious Art," and illustrates the identity of spiritual expression through the ages.
 "The Guelph Treasure," shown under the auspices of the Renaissance and Antiquarian Societies at the Art Institute of Chicago, beginning March 31, presents a superb group of medieval objects, created at a time when the religious spirit was closely united with eccesiastical purpose.
 The present exhibition is indicative of our contemporary local reactions to great religious themes.
 One thing only has been required of every exhibit.
 Does it contain a statement, reverential in value, and does it express that statement with complete sincerity.